Ediny/Magebit_test/Readme.md

 ## Comments
 At the top of SCSS file there are variables that i took from design page for easier to maintain whole design.

+The 2 things I couldn't get working was pagination on last task and sorting by domain names(I got the buttons appearing dynamically when new domain is registered but couldn't combine that functionalty with everything else)